 PET is polyethylene terephthalate (plastic water bottles), considered a greener option in textiles today for a few reasons:

-- Various studies all agree that it uses anywhere from 35-53% less energy to make recycled polyester than it does to make the virgin polyester in the first place.
+- Various studies all agree that it uses anywhere from 35-53% less energy to make recycled polyester than it does to make virgin polyester.

-- We are keeping bottles and other plastics out of landfills and reducing use of raw/virgin materials.
+- We are keeping bottles out of landfills and reducing use of raw/virgin materials.

 - rPET is cited as producing far fewer emissions to the air than does the production of virgin polyester: again estimates vary, but Libolon’s website introducing its new RePET yarn put the estimate at 54.6% fewer CO2 emissions (source).